The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 The audit revealed major compliance issues in several states:

-Texas and South Dakota were found to have loose expiration and identity matching procedures.
+• Texas & South Dakota: Found to have loose expiration and identity matching procedures.

-New Jersey came under fire for previously allowing fraudulent testing schemes.
+• New Jersey: Criticized for previously allowing fraudulent testing schemes.

 What This Means for Brokers, Shippers, and 3PLs